 Who Was Claude Monet? by Ann Waldron

-It’s interesting that oil paint in tubes, new dyes for paints, and photography were introduced in the mid-nineteenth century.
+It’s interesting that oil paint in tubes, new dyes for paints, and photography was introduced in the mid-nineteenth century.
 These inventions allowed artists to paint outdoors, paving the way for the Impressionists.
 This early chapter book is packed with details about Claude Monet’s childhood and how he met other artists that became part of the Impressionist movement.
 This excellent series is both fun to read and informative. [early chapter book, ages 8 and up]

 Art for Young People: Claude Monet by Peter Harrison